jg-digital-media/jgdm-100DaysOfCode/work/working.md

 Hopefully this will be a chance for these fundamentals to sink in.

-Finished the 4 challenge successfully with a bit of thought and debugging!
+With all this in mind the second forEach challenge was much more successful with a bit of thought and debugging!
 (Which is my favourite part of programming)

 ```javascript
 const alphabet = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'.split('');